fabiocaccamo/django-quickstart/README.md

 # django-quickstart

-💻 🦄 Quick start a Django project locally and launch it with a single command.
+:unicorn: :rocket: Quick start a Django project locally and launch it with a single command.

 ## Requirements
-- :globe_with_meridians: `curl` or `wget`
+- :computer: `curl` or `wget`
 - :snake: `python`
 - :octocat: `git`